-3. Podcast Reviews
+3. Podcast reviews.

-Social proof of brands plays a significant role in any business.
+Social proof plays a significant role in any business.
 The overall star rating, number of reviews, and quality of reviews on services like iTunes act as a mini case study of the success of your cast.
 It’s a nice hat tip to say, “Our podcast has X 5-star reviews!”

-4. Site Traffic and Conversions
+4. Site traffic and conversions.

 If your site traffic and/or conversions are high, this metric may outweigh other metrics like total listeners.

-5. Email Sign-Ups, Open-Rates, and Engagement
+5. Email sign-ups, open-rates, and engagement.

-6. Networking and Referrals
+6. Networking and referrals.

-- Increase customer lifetime value: The first 3 seasons of One Stop Shop featured eCommerce shop owners and users of Conversio’s (the parent company’s) software.
-With 10 episodes per season, we featured 30 different users’ businesses.
+- Increase customer lifetime value: The first three seasons of One Stop Shop featured e-commerce shop owners and users of Conversio’s (the parent company’s) software.
+With ten episodes per season, we featured 30 different users’ businesses.
 All

-alreadyestablished experts in that niche and your listeners will begin to view you as an authority in that space simply by who you associate with.
+alreadyestablished experts in that niche, and your listeners will begin to view you as an authority in that space simply by association.

 Even more than networking with the right people, podcasting helps build long-term relationships.

-I met Rich Mulholland, a presentation specialist and business owner from South Africa.
-Our relationship started just as some social and email correspondence and has grown into much more over the past few years.
+For example, I met Rich Mulholland, a presentation specialist and business owner from South Africa.
+Our relationship started just as social and email correspondence and has grown into much more over the past few years.

-8. Generating and Repurposing Content
+8. Generating and repurposing content.

 Here are a few ways we’re repurposing a single episode:

-- Video- the episode is recorded as a video for a series featured on YouTube.
+- Video: The episode is recorded as a video for a series featured on YouTube.

-- Blog Content- We typically have to research the owner’s question in preparation for the episode.
+- Blog Content: We typically have to research the owner’s question in preparation for the episode.
 Instead of keeping our findings private, we publish it as an article to our website.

-- Cross-promotion- We’re able to cross-promote the video, podcast, and article in each because the content is incredibly similar.
+- Cross-promotion: We’re able to cross-promote the video, podcast, and article in each because the content is incredibly similar.

-9. Learning For All
+9. Learning for all.

 Hosting a podcast is a way to learn.
 I used to be co-owner of a board game publishing company.
 When my partners and I first started, we didn’t know what it took to take a board game from design to store shelf.
-So we created a podcast about the business side of board games.
+So, we created a podcast about the business side of board games.

 Anytime we had a question, we interviewed the relevant experts to get our answers.
 The ROI of that podcast was worth the time and costs invested based on what we learned and what we were able to share with our audience.

 There are many ways to determine if your podcast is worth producing.
-ROI and content success are much more than download statistics or ad revenue.
+ROI and content success are worth much more than download statistics or ad revenue.